miller-time/rust-warrior/CONTRIBUTING.md

 # Contributing

-If you notice any small bugs please feel free to create an issue on the Gitlab Issues Page, or create a pull request if you know how to fix it.
+If you notice any small bugs please feel free to [file an issue][issues], or create a pull request if you know how to fix it.

 ## Commit Messages